Skip to main content

 Recommended Reading - NPS Withdrawal Rules

-Other than the diversified portfolios, you can also consider buying stocks directly.
-Stocks can offer huge value accretion over time as well as a possibility of dividend income.
-Investing in Gold ETFs, and REITs (Real Estate Investment Trusts) will also fall under this strategy.
+In addition to diversified portfolios, you can also consider buying stocks directly.
+Stocks can offer significant value accretion over time, as well as the possibility of dividend income.
+Investing in Gold ETFs and REITs (Real Estate Investment Trusts) will also fall under this strategy.
 However, these investment options may not allow tax savings.

-• National Savings Certificate (NSC): NSC is offered by the Post Office and is very similar to the tax-saving 5-year bank deposit.
-The rate of interest for an NSC is 6.8%, which is a tad higher than the current rate of interest for bank deposits.
-The lock-in period is 5 years, and the amount invested is deductible from taxable income under section 80C.
+• National Savings Certificate (NSC): Offered by the Post Office, it is very similar to a tax-saving 5-year bank deposit.
+The interest rate on an NSC is 7.7%, which is a tad higher than the current rate on bank deposits.
+The lock-in period is 5 years, and the amount invested is deductible from taxable income under Section 123 (previously known as Section 80C).
 Interest is compounded annually, and this annual interest can also be deducted from taxable income.
 However, the interest amount receivable on maturity is taxable.

 Also Read - Is Pension Taxable?